 Since the 1960s, when the birth control pill became widely available in the United States, research and development has focused on generating contraceptive methods for women to use.
 The feminist movement celebrated female contraceptives for giving women the power to control if and when they become pregnant.
 But somewhere along the way, a woman’s right to use birth control translated into a woman’s responsibility to use birth control.

-Our research, recently published in Culture, Health & Sexuality, found that young men have a difficult time reconciling the idea that women should have control over their own bodies with the ideal that men should play an equal role in making decisions about contraception – especially since most forms of contraception alter women’s bodies to prevent pregnancy, rather than men’s.
+Our research, published in Culture, Health & Sexuality, found that young men have a difficult time reconciling the idea that women should have control over their own bodies with the ideal that men should play an equal role in making decisions about contraception – especially since most forms of contraception alter women’s bodies to prevent pregnancy, rather than men’s.

 A conflict of ideas

 For our study, we held in-depth interviews with 44 young men at a large public university in the western United States to understand how they make decisions about contraception during their sexual relationships with women.
 The men we interviewed clearly articulated two sets of expectations: they thought that men should participate equally in decisions about contraceptive use, but that women should have the final say, since women bear much of the physical and social responsibility if they get pregnant.

 Some men were worried that they might disrespect women’s bodily autonomy by bringing up the issue of contraceptives.
 Women were expected to request that men use a condom or otherwise communicate to men that they were not using a hormonal contraceptive.
 By deferring to women, men were attempting to be mindful of power dynamics that still privilege them.

 We found that being confused about these competing ideas can prevent men from communicating clearly about contraceptives with their partners.
 As a result, men ultimately tasked women with initiating all communication about contraception, leaving their sexual partners with greater responsibility, work and financial costs related to getting contraception, and preventing pregnancy.